PG1003/brle/README.md

 Literal blocks are marked by a `0` for most significant bit.
 The remaining 7 bits packs the uncompressed literal data.

-A literal block is used when are less than 8 successive bits of the same value (zero or one).
+A literal block is used when there are less than 8 successive bits of the same value (zero or one).
 Using literal blocks for these cases reduces the overhead by avoiding many blocks for very short sequences of ones and zeros.
 However there is still an inevitable overhead added for literal data.
 This results into output data which is `8 / 7 = 114.3%` the size of the original data.